 If you are considering using a tax refund company to help submit your tax repayment claim, read this page to work out whether it is the best option for you.
 Sometimes it is possible to end up using a tax refund company without really intending to - take care with what you are signing up for – particularly entering details via online advertisements, for example.

 What are tax refund companies?

-Some organisations also indicate that they are ‘HMRC approved agents’, however using such a company does not mean that things will be ‘sped up’ as HMRC deal with refund processing on a first-come first-served basis.
+Some organisations also indicate that they are ‘HMRC approved agents’, however HMRC do not approve agents as such (more on this below).
+Using such a company does not mean that things will be ‘sped up’, as HMRC deal with refund processing on a first-come first-served basis.

 What do I need to know about using a tax refund company?

-The Low Incomes Tax Reform Group published a report voicing concerns about tax refund organisations.
+The Low Incomes Tax Reform Group published a report in 2013, voicing concerns about tax refund organisations.

 Some tax refund companies are meeting a genuine need in the market and operate according to appropriate standards, but the area is unregulated and there is a huge spectrum of providers.